-As a result of the Secondary Offering in April 2021, the Company recognized additional tax basis in our investment in Topco LLC resulting in an increase in deferred tax assets and additional paid-in capital of \$128.2 million.
-The Secondary Offering also resulted in an increase to the payable to related parties pursuant to the Tax Receivable Agreement of \$137.7 million, which resulted in an increase to the associated deferred tax asset and additional paid-in capital of approximately \$8.4 million.
+As a result of the April 2021 Secondary Offering, the Company recognized additional tax basis in our investment in Topco LLC resulting in an increase in deferred tax assets and additional paid-in capital of \$128.2 million.
+The April 2021 Secondary Offering also resulted in an increase to the payable to related parties pursuant to the Tax Receivable Agreement of \$137.7 million, which resulted in an increase to the associated deferred tax asset and additional paid-in capital of approximately \$28.4 million.